‘Project Vie’ Life Simulator Out To Get EA’s ‘The Sims 4’

 A new life simulation game is on the verge of getting released, and it is threatening to topple The Sims 4 from its pedestal.
 After 17 years of providing the only life simulation game worth purchasing, EA and Maxis may soon come to face Project Vie.
 To be exact, the new game is gunning for a March 15 big reveal.

 In a cryptic Reddit post, Project Vie can only reveal that it is a life simulation game with “managerial and role-playing elements.”
 As the project is at its early stage of development, not many details are available.
-The moderators set up an invitation only community.
+The moderators set up an invitation-only community.

 Project Vie‘s earliest Twitter post was last September 2016, teasing followers of the upcoming project.
 After that, nothing was posted or heard, until February 7 when the project revealed its March 15 announcement.
-Followers persisted on getting clues about the new life simulation game, but the makers behind it were tight lipped and unrelenting.
+Followers persisted on getting clues about the new life simulation game, but the makers behind it were tight-lipped and unrelenting.
 One user even went to great lengths to research on a project released in 2011, which looked like a simulation game, but Project Vie denied being connected to the unearthed VIE the Game.

 Learn more March 15th…! #VieIsComing pic.twitter.com/7kxOZG4280